lelandjansen/ScaleBook/README.md

 ### parseUserInput
-Below is an outline of the parseUserInput algorithm ScaleBook uses for Natural_Language_Processing.
+Below is an outline of the parseUserInput algorithm ScaleBook uses for *Natural Language Processing*.
 - String parsing
   - Collect user input from search field
   - Convert the string to lower case and remove/replace special characters